bedops/bedops/docs/content/revision-history.rst

 * :ref:`Starch <starch_specification>` archival format and compression/extraction tools

   * Added duplicate- and :ref:`nested-element <nested_elements>` flags in v2.1 of Starch metadata, which denote if a chromosome contains one or more duplicate and/or nested elements.
 BED files compressed with :ref:`starch` v2.5 or greater, or Starch archives updated with :ref:`starchcat` v2.5 or greater will include these values in the archive metadata.
-The :ref:`unstarch` extraction tool offers ``--duplicatesExist`` and ``--nestedsExist`` options to retrieve these flag values for a specified chromosome (or for all chromosomes).
+The :ref:`unstarch` extraction tool offers ``--has-duplicate`` and ``--has-nested`` options to retrieve these flag values for a specified chromosome (or for all chromosomes).

   * Added ``--is-starch`` option to :ref:`unstarch` to test if specified input file is a Starch v1 or v2 archive.